-Analysis
+6. Analysis

-Normalizing and overlapping the earlier results produces the graph in Figure 11.
-By searching for a common inflection point in these results, we can conclude that a sector size between 4 and 9 is most appropriate in general for this environment.
-This supports our hypothesis that sector sizes between 6 and 10 were "reasonable".
-However, if more robust managers were available to handle the increased load, this graph also shows that better RMS performance can be obtained by using larger sector sizes.
-In general, the requirements imposed by goals and capabilities of the system and environment guide an appropriate selection.
+Our objective is to use these results to make architectural decisions.
+Normalizing and overlapping the earlier trends produces the graph in Figure 11.
+By searching for a common inflection point in this diagram, we can conclude that a sector size between 4 and 9 strikes an acceptable balance.
+This supports our hypothesis that a sector size between 6 and 10 was an appropriate choice.
+However, the notion of "appropriate" is problem-specific, depending on the characteristics of the agents, the resources they use, and the environment.
+For instance, if more robust managers were available to handle the increased load, this graph also shows that better RMS performance can be obtained by using larger sector sizes.
+In general, the requirements imposed by goals and the capabilities of the system and environment guide an appropriate selection.